-As a backstop, the Bank considers that a significant increase in credit risk occurs no later than when an asset is more than 30 days or 1 month past due.
-Days or months past due are determined by counting the number of days or month since the earliest elapsed due date in respect of which full payment has not been received.
+As a backstop, the Bank considers that a significant increase in credit risk occurs no later than when an asset is more than 30 days past due.
+Days past due are determined by counting the number of days or month since the earliest elapsed due date in respect of which full payment has not been received.
 Due dates are determined without considering any grace period that might be available to the borrower.